kikrishn/Blog/about.md

 easier time finding some.
 I'll also post about my research, often with examples of [sage](https://sagemath.org) code that I've used to play with the problem at hand.

+This website was designed by the incredible [Remy Davison](https://remydavison.com).
+Many thanks for both his friendship and his artistic skill.

 ---

 I have had some mathematicians tell me that I need to "get over" a